georgeleve/Introduction-to-Secure-Systems/README.md

-Encryption Algorithms implemented in C (Caesars Cipher, Affine Cipher, Feistel Cipher, Playfair Cipher)
+Encryption Algorithms implemented in C (One Time Pad, Caesars Cipher, Playfair Cipher, Affine Cipher, Feistel Cipher)

 How to use it: